 The Alfred Health occupational therapy service provides a supportive work environment and has a well-developed supervision structure.
 Professional development opportunities are encouraged and supported through:

-- fortnightly in-services
+- Regular in-services

-- internal courses such as computer, presentation and leadership workshops
+- Internal courses such as computer, presentation and leadership workshops

-- external courses relevant to your practice areas
+- External courses relevant to your practice areas

-- post graduate learning is also encouraged to enhance career development
+- Post graduate learning is also encouraged to enhance career development

-- grade 1 peer support program
+- Monthly grade 1 in-services

 Research and Evidence Based Practice